 “Students can also email firstname.lastname@example.org so that we can check what they plan to enrol in.”

 Coming from someone who has been in this situation, there is nothing worse than thinking you’re on track only to find out you’re not.
 Checking you have satisfied all course components and confirming your ceremony date is one of the most important things to do throughout your degree.
-Believe me, you don’t want to be rocking up to grad in a gown and having no certificate at the end.
+Believe me, you don’t want to be rocking up to grad without a gown or a certificate at the end.